Change the license model for a SQL virtual machine in Azure

 Review the commonly known errors and their resolutions.

-This error occurs when you try to change the license model on a SQL Server VM that has not been registered with the SQL IaaS Agent extension:
+This error occurs when you try to change the license model on a SQL Server VM that hasn't been registered with the SQL IaaS Agent extension:

 The Resource 'Microsoft.SqlVirtualMachine/SqlVirtualMachines/\<resource-group>' under resource group '\<resource-group>' was not found.
 The property 'sqlServerLicenseType' cannot be found on this object.
 Verify that the property exists and can be set.